TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Index.rst

          .. rst-class:: card-header h3

-            .. rubric:: :ref:`Deploying TYPO3 <DeployTYPO3>`
+            .. rubric:: :ref:`Tuning TYPO3 <TuneTYPO3>`

          .. container:: card-body

-            The deployment guide highlights some of solutions available that can help automate the process of deploying TYPO3 to a remote server.
+            This chapter contains information on how to configure and optimize the infrastructure running TYPO3.

    .. container:: col-md-6 pl-0 pr-3 py-3 m-0